decentralizedintelligencenetwork/.github/profile/README.md

 *Doctelligence* facilitates a **peer-to-peer marketplace** for **AI training** and **data** in a decentralized ecosystem.
 Tailored for small models on-device, it scales for an open AI economy by eliminating third-party intermediaries, keeping data under the owner’s control while only exchanging model updates.

-The protocol enables **federated learning (FL)** to scale organically without centralized compute nodes or third party hardware and intermediaries.
-Decentralized validators secure the network, ensuring no single entity controls the flow of AI and data.

-As more participants join, the ecosystem becomes adaptive and resilient. **Data owners** are rewarded in **stablecoins**, ensuring predictable value exchanges.
+Decentralized validators empower the network, enabling peer-to-peer exchanges between AI trainers and data owners without the need for any single entity to control the process.
+This structure enables federated learning (FL) to scale organically, without relying on centralized compute nodes, third-party hardware, or intermediaries.
+The network and protocol are designed to serve as backend infrastructure, supporting AI training ecosystems and data markets for exchanges, with stablecoin transactions facilitating the frontend.

 ## Key Features of *Doctelligence*